IkramMehmmod/blood-donation-app/README.md

 ---

 ### **🗓️ Schedule a Demo**
-Ready to see LifeLink in action?
+Ready to see BloodBridge in action?
 Book a personalized demo with our team:
 - **Product Demonstration**: See all features in action
 - **Technical Deep Dive**: Discuss integration and customization
 - **ROI Analysis**: Understand the financial benefits